 District Data Labs - How to Transition from Excel to R. How to Transition from Excel to R An Intro to R for Microsoft Excel Users Tony Ojeda In today's increasingly data-driven world, business people are constantly talking about how they want more powerful and flexible analytical tools, but are usually intimidated by the programming knowledge these tools require and the learning curve they must overcome just to be able to reproduce what they already know how to do in the programs they've become accustomed to using.

 For most business people, the go-to tool for doing anything analytical is Microsoft Excel.
-If you're an Excel user and you're scared of diving into R, you're in luck.
 Tm.pdf.
 Membership.
-Gain instant access to guided, step-by-step courses and tutorials on how to visualize your data for insight and presentation.
+Gain unlimited access to visualization courses and tutorials for insight and presentation.

 These babies have become extremely popular in virtually every single industry, helping customers find products they'll like.
 Most people are familiar with the idea, but nearly everyone is exposed to several forms of personalized offers and recommendations each day (Google search ads being among the biggest source).
 Building recommendation systems is part science, part art, and many have become extremely sophisticated.
 Such a system might seem daunting for those uninitiated, but it's actually fairly straight forward to get started if you're using the right tools.

 This is a post about building recommender systems in R. UPDATE: We used the beer / product recommender for a talk at PyData Boston in July.
 Beer Dataset "Respect Beer. " - BeerAdvocate.com For this example, we'll use data from Beer Advocate, a community of beer enthusiasts and industry professionals dedicated to supporting and promoting beer.
 Read Excel files from R. Many people still save their data into Microsoft Excel files.